stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 * which transitions have occurred in the history of life,
 * qualitative similarities among them,
-* models for particular cases (for example evolution of multicellularity, eusociality).
+* models for particular cases such as evolution of multicellularity and eusociality.

 However, there is no single widely accepted, quantitative theory that: